danbev/learning-ai/notes/trustification/task.md

 </details>

 ### Investigate Low-Rank Adaptation (LoRA)
-I'd like to to a spike on Low-Rank Adapation [LoRA](./../lora.md) to understand how it works and what possibilities it might provide.
+I'd like to do a spike on Low-Rank Adapation [LoRA](./../lora.md) to understand how it works and what possibilities it might provide.
 The idea is to take a pre-trained llm model and then fine-tune it for a specific dataset or tasks.
 This does not require the whole model to be re-trained so it is not as time